 iCloud Photo Library is a new way of managing iPhone photos by storing photos in iCloud.
 Keeping iCloud Photo Library enabled on your iPhone may quickly drain the 5 GB of free iCloud storage Apple provides.
-It may also prevent you from taking more photos unless you pay for extra storage.
 In addition, CopyTrans Photo will not function correctly in combination with iCloud Photo Library.

 Therefore, we recommend that you turn off iCloud Photo Library by following these quick steps and instead keep the photos you take offline and privately stored on the iPhone or on a computer.